 Investment in renewables has resulted in a surge of innovation and emerging technologies over the last few years.
 But economic pressures do still stifle innovation.
-And a lack of financial backing from large organisations and governments unwilling to change as quickly as required can often slow the progress we need to see1.
+And a lack of financial backing from large organizations and governments unwilling to change as quickly as required can often slow the progress we need to see1.

 Sometimes alternatives are sought, such as crowdfunding renewable energy whereby startups and even more mature companies are turning to a volume of smaller investors to get projects off the ground.

 Inextricably linked with economic concerns are the political challenges of the transition to renewables.
 As authorities in certain countries continue to take great strides in the right direction, other jurisdictions are being left behind.
-Political posturing, isolationism, popularism and anti-science rhetoric all pose a threat to the renewable energy sector.
+Political posturing, isolationism, popularism, and anti-science rhetoric all pose a threat to the renewable energy sector.

 Politicians also face immense pressures as they struggle to reconcile the requirements for rapid and immense change with the reticence of the voting public to make the needed changes.
 Public perception of renewables is increasingly positive, and most people are aware of and support the need for an urgent response to the climate emergency.
 But self-interest and other concerns in daily life can sometimes push renewable energy further down on the political agenda.

 Wholesale, widespread use of renewables to meet the energy demand is essential.
-But the transition will be harder to achieve due to the lack of reliable large scale energy grids in several developed nations.
+But the transition will be harder to achieve due to the lack of reliable large-scale energy grids in several developed nations.
 In the Western world, there is a huge and troubling infrastructure gap.
 Like other forms of infrastructure, energy infrastructure is, in many regions, shockingly underfunded, poorly maintained, and insufficiently stable or resilient to meet the demands of the future.

 As the requirement for renewable energy continues to grow – due to growing domestic use, increased electric vehicle uptake, and industrial transition – the insufficiency of many electric grid systems will become ever more apparent.

 In a world in which natural resources are increasingly strained, land use is often a major point of contention.
 One of the other challenges for the renewable energy sector is balancing the demands for energy with other land-use requirements2.
 Which land should we use for solar farms and wind turbines?
-How can we balance this need with the need for land for housing, food production etc.?
+How can we balance this need with the need for land for housing, food production, etc.?

 Using agricultural land for wind power generation is certainly not without contention.
 Yet the most valuable land is often optimal for energy generation.
-Increasingly, in the coming years, the renewable energy sector must find ways to balance the needs for power with the need to make optimal use of land.
+Increasingly, in the coming years, the renewable energy sector must find ways to balance the need for power with the need to make optimal use of land.
 This has been and continues to be a major challenge within the industry.

-The problem in decarbonising the industry is that energy transition pathways are not yet clearly defined.
+The problem in decarbonizing the industry is that energy transition pathways are not yet clearly defined.
 Things are changing – fast.
 Air pollution and environmental pollution in various forms continue to degrade our ecosystems.
 We strain our land and resources as never before.

 The industrial sector is an economic powerhouse on a global scale, and yet also a major contributor to greenhouse gas emissions.
-The decarbonisation of the industrial sector is crucial to meeting the targets of the Paris Climate Agreement and limiting global warming to no more than 2 degrees C. above the pre-industrial temperature.
+The decarbonization of the industrial sector is crucial to meeting the targets of the Paris Climate Agreement and limiting global warming to no more than 2 degrees C. above the pre-industrial temperature.

-Manufacturers have scaled up solar photovoltaic modules and other renewable energy technologies, thereby reducing their cost in recent years.
+Manufacturers have scaled up solar photovoltaic modules and other renewable energy technologies, thereby reducing their costs in recent years.
 Industry, by comparison, lags far behind.
 Less innovation and cost reduction have taken place in this arena, and so the path forward is far less clear.

-Yet this is not the only challenge posed by industry decarbonisation.
+Yet this is not the only challenge posed by industry decarbonization.
 Technical reasons also make it more difficult to reduce CO2 emissions within this arena.
 We cannot alter 45% of emissions from feedstocks by a change in fuels, only by changes to processes.